 This keeps the topic from becoming a confused mess of different conversations.
 This is not to say that there must be only one poll, only that all the polls should seek signals on the same issue.

-4. A summary of the essential information and progression of the discussion should be included in the original post and kept up to date by the original poster.
+5. A summary of the essential information and progression of the discussion should be included and kept up to date in the original post.

-This can include advantages or disadvantages to proposal options, disagreements and the reasons behind them as surfaced in the thread.
-The idea here is that in order to signal, the community should not need to read through the entire discussion.
-Onus is on the OP to keep this summary balanced and succinct.
+This should take the form of a advantages/disadvantages, pros/cons, positives/negatives to the area being discussed.
+Disagreements and the reasons behind them should be detailed as they surface within the thread.
+In order to signal, the community should not need to read through the entire discussion, only the initial post.
+It is the thread owners responsibility to keep this summary as balanced and succinct aspossible.

-5. The aim of a signaling post is to create consensus.
+6. The aim of a signalling post is to create consensus.

-If you are trying to gather consensus around a specific proposal, be aware that you may need to change it in response to the community’s feedback.
-The aim is consensus rather than majority-rule, this means that if there is irreconcilable disagreement, the proposal changes so that consensus can grow.
+When you create a signalling thread, you are trying to gather consensus around a specific proposal, be aware that the proposal may need to compromise to suit as much of the community as possible.
+The aim is consensus rather than majority-rule, if there is irreconcilable disagreement, the proposal needs to change.

-7. Results should be visible after a vote has been cast.
+7. Polling Results should be made visible after a vote has been cast.
 ‘Show who voted’ should be enabled.